Score specification reference

 • mode: the optional file access mode in octal encoding.
 For example 0600.

 • source: the relative or absolute path to the content file.
+File content supports both metadata and resource output placeholders unless noExpand is true.

 • content: the inline content for the file.
+File content supports both metadata and resource output placeholders unless noExpand is true.

 • noExpand: if set to true, the placeholders expansion will not occur in the contents of the file.